shivas24/chatbot_planto_groq/README.md

 ### takes result from search engine and generates response

-### if inout is not 'q'  then  it will take next query executes
+### if input is not 'q'  then  it will take next query executes

 ### else creates chat history